 The Church: called to be a bulwark against the coming Apostasy

 Editor’s Note: The following is the second part of an in-depth essay by author and painter Michael D. O’Brien on the coming Great Apostasy.
-The first part is here.
+The first part is here, the third part is here, the fourth part is here, and the fifth part is here.
 The entire essay can be viewed here.

 November 28, 2017 (LifeSiteNews) – Why have so many Christians proved to be so vulnerable to, even eager for, the pathological narratives of our time?
 Why, in short, do we tell lies to ourselves?
 We deceive ourselves because there are abundant rewards for doing so, while simultaneously the inner tensions inherent in the moral struggle of the human condition are eased, left behind, as if we were discarding an outmoded legend.
 Daily, we gulp plausible lies, a web of falsehoods coupled to flattery, to emotional and physical pleasures, and constantly reinforced by a new world culture largely contrived by the entertainment and communications media, by the corruption of education, by morally compromised politics, and most reprehensible of all, by ambiguous theology and spurious spiritualities.